Woman Found Dead In Meadowlands Area Motel Room

 Concerns were raised after her companion was nowhere to be found following the overnight discovery of the body Tuesday, Feb.
 28, at the Super 8 Motel on Washington Avenue near Route 120 in Carlstadt.

-Responders said they suspect a drug overdose, but that determination will have to be made by the Bergen County Medical Examiner's Office.
+Responders said they suspect a drug overdose, but that determination will have to be made by the Bergen County Medical Examiner's Office after toxicology tests are completed.

 Bergen County Prosecutor Mark Musella said his Major Crimes Unit is investigating.